 During my third lengthy period of post-Sauder MBA unemployment I made a bunch of web mashups using PHP and various APIs and web services.
-I used PHP as I knew it was available on my webhost, I'm not the world's biggest fan of PHP, there are better options available, but if you can leverage a large amount of existing code, for example all the open source code I link to below, even haters can build stuff.
-If you just want to steal my code and run it is in the following GitHub repository.
-Or you can actually look at what I built and read about how I did it:
+I used PHP as I knew it was available on my webhost, I'm not the world's biggest fan of PHP, there are better options available, I no longer recommend using this code.
+I neglected it so long and so many APIs changed that many of the mashups stopped functioning.
+What can I say I finally got a job plus I was busy being a CFA® Candidate.

-If you want to make web mashups you can use my code as I've made all the classes I created available.
-It is pretty much unsupported and definitely provided 'as is'.
-To use the entire codebase you will need to get some other PHP working and get permission to use the following APIs.
+If you want to make web mashups you still want to use my code, It is unsupported and definitely provided 'as is'.
+To use the entire codebase you probably need to travel back in time, you will definitely need to get some other PHP working and get permission to use the following APIs.
 My code needs updating as many of the APIs have changed their policies in the last decade.

 Finally older versions of my code are still on Muschamp.ca just in case...
 You should use the version in the GitHub repository over what I link to below: